 The Outreach & Education function engages, empowers and educates the public in the Second District.
 Our outreach mission furthers the Bank’s commitment to the region by listening to the communities we serve and developing programs, analysis and sponsored conferences and clinics to help meet their needs.
 Our education mission aims to advance public knowledge about the Federal Reserve System and its role in the economy.

-Providing for shelter represents a large portion of the typical household budget.
-Accordingly, rent, paid either to a landlord or to oneself as an owner-occupant, has a large weight in the CPI and in the personal consumption expenditures deflator, resulting in substantial scrutiny of how tenant rent and owners’ equivalent rent are measured in these price indexes.
-In this paper, we describe how the Bureau of Labor Statistics (BLS) estimates tenant rent and owners’ equivalent rent.
-We then estimate alternative inflation rates for tenant rent and owners’ equivalent rent based on American Housing Survey data, following BLS methodology as closely as possible.
-Our alternative tenant rent inflation series is generally consistent with the corresponding BLS series.
-However, our alternative owners’ equivalent rent inflation series is consistently lower than the corresponding BLS series by an amount large enough to have a significant effect on the overall inflation rate.
-This result is driven by the inverse relationship between rent inflation and the level of monthly housing cost evident in the American Housing Survey data.
+Shelter represents a large portion of the typical household budget.
+Accordingly, rent, paid either to a landlord or to oneself as an owner-occupant, has a large weight in the CPI and the PCE deflator.
+Nonetheless, the way in which rent inflation is measured is not widely understood.
+In this paper, we describe how the Bureau of Labor Statistics estimates tenant rent and owners’ equivalent rent (OER) inflation.
+We then estimate alternative tenant rent and OER inflation rates based on American Housing Survey (AHS) data, following BLS methodology as closely as possible.
+Our alternative tenant rent and OER inflation series are generally consistent with the corresponding BLS series.
+In analyzing the AHS data, we find a strong inverse relationship between rent levels and their rate of increase.
+We also find that substantially more than all of the increase in housing units for the upper half of the income distribution comes from new construction, while nearly three-fourths of the increase in housing units for renters in the bottom half of the income distribution results from downward filtering of units that had once been occupied by higher-income households.
+This finding suggests that lower-income households tend to face higher overall inflation than do middle- and upper-income households.